StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 ## Conclusion

+In less than 5 minutes you learned how easy it is to deploy your existing Helm-packaged application to StarlingX.
+No surprises there!

-This is what the StarlingX cluster looks like after everything that I covered on this blog post:
+This is what the StarlingX cluster looks like after everything that I covered: on this blog post:

 ```shell